Hoosier Row School

 Hoosier Row School is a historic building located southwest of Indianola, Iowa, United States.
-The property for the one-room schoolhouse was acquired by Sub District No. 4, White Oak Township from Alva P. Keeny and Mary J. Keeny on March 10, 1870.
+The property for the one-room schoolhouse was acquired by Sub District No. 4, White Oak Township from Alva P. Keeney and Mary J. Keeney on March 10, 1870.
 They paid $100 for 1 acre.
 The present building was constructed in 1900, and now serves as a community center.
 It was listed on the National Register of Historic Places in 2011.